 Charlotte Gullick is a novelist, essayist, editor, educator and Chair of the Creative Writing Department at Austin Community College.
 She is currently the ECMC Foundation Program Manager, Exploring Transfer Together Initiative at Vassar College.
 A first-generation college graduate, she received her AA with High Honors from Santa Rosa Junior College, a BA with Honors in Literature/Creative Writing from the University of California, Santa Cruz, and a MA in English/Creative Writing from the University of California, Davis.
 She completed her MFA in Creative Nonfiction at the Institute of American Indian Arts in 2016.

 Charlotte's first novel, By Way of Water, was chosen by Jayne Anne Phillips as the Grand Prize winner of the Santa Fe Writers Project Literary Awards Program, and a special author's edition was reissued by the Santa Fe Writers Project in November of 2013.
 Her work has been published in Brevity, The Rumpus, The Forge, The Best of Brevity, and Dogwood: A Journal of Poetry and Prose, among others.

 Melinda Rothouse is a professional creativity, leadership, and career coach, consultant, and educator, as well as a musician, songwriter, and performer.
-She is the founder of Austin Writing Coach and performs under the band name Melinda Joy and The Beautiful Illusion.
+She is the founder of Austin Writing Coach and performs under the artist name of Melinda Joy.

 Her own writing and creative practices are informed by a lifelong love of learning, by an emphasis on journey and process, and by her involvement and training in meditation practice and the contemplative arts.
 She brings a commitment to mindfulness, deep listening, and engaged collaboration to her coaching and teaching work.